The need for comprehensive services for the homeless:

 Almost one-third of the Albuquerque homeless suffer from mental illness, as well as a substance use problem, and are often not engaged in services.

-Higher unemployment than the national average, high costs for housing ($877 for a two-bedroom apartment), and only marginal growth in wages and personal income will ensure that more and more impoverished individuals and families will be unable to afford quality housing.
+Higher unemployment than the national average, high costs for housing, and only marginal growth in wages and personal income will ensure that more and more impoverished individuals and families will be unable to afford quality housing.